 Scholarships/Fellowships/Graduate Teaching Assistantship (GTA)/Graduate Research Assistantship (GRA)

 All applicants are considered for scholarships, fellowships, and GTA positions upon submission of a complete application.
-It is suggested that applicants complete their applications by the priority deadlines (December 15 for Fall applicants; September 30 for Spring applicants) to ensure consideration before positions are filled.
+It is suggested that applicants complete their applications by the priority deadlines to ensure consideration before positions are filled.
 The department offers funding opportunities for first-year graduate students.
-GRA positions are dependent on faculty research and applicants should contact individual faculty members regarding their research openings.
-Note: Graduate students who meet the prerequisites for Scholarship Eligibility or Fellowship Eligibility and have completed an application by December 15 will be considered by our Admissions Committee for nomination for the Self Graduate Fellowship.
+GRA positions are dependent on faculty research.
+Note: Graduate students who meet the prerequisites for Scholarship Eligibility or Fellowship Eligibility and have completed an application by the priority deadlines will be considered by our Admissions Committee for nomination for the Self Graduate Fellowship.
 Information regarding the benefits available to GTAs and GRAs can be found in the KU Policy Library.

 Deadlines to Apply

 All application materials must be received by the following deadlines in order for the application to be reviewed for admission.